BAndonovski/drones/README.md

 # Front end
 The front end is a simple one pager done with vue.
 Uses fetch to get data on a 10 second interval.

+# To run
+All you need is to run `docker build .` and connect to the 3000 port.

+# Author's notes:
+I am aware that the styling and the separation of concerns are non existant in this assignment, but keep in mind that the approach taken is as a test assignment, not a real world project.
+Same as the specs.